-The North Korean economy is one of the world's most isolated and bleak.
-35 It was completely bypassed by the Asian "economic miracles" of the past three decades that brought modern economic growth and industrialization to South Korea, Taiwan, Singapore, and Hong Kong, as well as rapid growth and trade liberalization to China, Thailand, Malaysia and other Asian nations.
-The "Stalinist" North Korean economy can be characterized by state ownership of means of production; centralized economic planning, the lack of basic freedoms necessary for a market economy (such as freedom of movement and of commerce), political repression; and an emphasis on military development (military first policy).
+The North Korean economy is one of the world's most isolated and bleak, even though it has pockets of modernity (particularly in Pyongyang) and several grandiose, Soviet-style monuments.
+It was completely bypassed by the Asian "economic miracles" of the past three decades, which brought modern economic growth and industrialization to South Korea, Taiwan, Singapore, and Hong Kong, as well as rapid growth and trade liberalization to China, Thailand, Malaysia and other Asian nations.
+The "Stalinist" North Korean economy can be characterized by state ownership of means of production; centralized economic planning; the lack of basic freedoms necessary for a market economy (such as freedom of movement and of commerce); political repression; and an emphasis on military development (military-first policy).
 The economic system is designed to be self-reliant and closed.
 The irony of the situation is that the longer the economy tries to remain self-sufficient, the poorer its performance and the more dependent the country becomes on the outside world just to survive.

-During the 1990s, as many as two million people starved to death.
+During the 1990s, as many as 2 million people starved to death.
 Major portions of the North Korean population survived primarily through transfers of food and other economic assistance from abroad.
 The worst of the food crisis has passed, but shortages still exist, and the country depends on staples from China, and, when allowed, from the U.N.
-World Food Program36 as well as fertilizer from South Korea (when it was being delivered).
+World Food Program, as well as fertilizer from South Korea (when it was being delivered).